-Gluten intolerance is becoming more widely accepted as people’s understanding of the condition improves and, despite a variety of claims that it doesn’t actually exist, gluten intolerance is very much real.
+If you think you might be gluten intolerant you’ve come to the right place.
+Gluten intolerance is becoming more widely understood and, despite a variety of claims that it doesn’t actually exist, gluten intolerance is very much real.

 Typical symptoms you may experience if you’re gluten intolerant are:

 - Flatulence (wind)